Pan Seared Scallops in a deliciously tangy lemon butter sauce. This recipe is done quickly, it’s flavorful and perfect for dinner with friends!

 I am sure you all have those days when you have 15 minutes to cook, or that’s about as long as you want to be cooking at the end of a long tiring day.
 Right?
 That’s when these Pan Seared Scallops can come in handy 🙂

 However, because scallops aren’t usually an ordinary choice of protein, I like to make this recipe as a special dinner whenever I have family or friends over.
-Not only they appreciate the specialty meal served and I am not stuck in the kitchen cooking the whole time.
+Not only do they appreciate the specialty meal served and I am not stuck in the kitchen cooking the whole time.
 It’s a win win!

 what you need to know about scallops

-If you follow me on Instagram you have probably seen a few food fact posts where I dive in to the fun and unknown facts about that particular food.
+If you follow me on Instagram you have probably seen a few food fact posts where I dive in to the fun and unknown facts about this particular food.
 Yep, I can be geeky like that… lol 🙂 No worries, I won’t do that to you here but there are a couple things I would like to share about scallops.

 First and foremost, most of the scallops in the US comes from the East Coast.
 As a resident of MA, I am proud to say that New Bedford, MA is one of the top three scallops port in the US, followed by New Jersey and Virginia.